Skip to main content

 Surgery access nurseCommunicate with patients while they are on the preparation (waitlist) and assist booking patients onto a surgical list to ensure they receive surgical care at the right place and at the time.

-Surgery RisksAll surgery carries risk to the person, risk being the chance of injury or mortality occuring.
+Surgery RisksAll surgery carries risk to the person, risk being the chance of injury or mortality occurring.
 The factors that determine the level of risk include pre-existing medical conditions, the body part that is affected, the seriousness of the medical condition, the extent of surgery (major versus minor surgery), the complexity of surgery and the expected recovery time.

 Surgical outcomesThe result you have after having surgery.